huaweicloud/terraform-provider-huaweicloud/docs/resources/obs_bucket.md

   to the specified storage class.
 * `storage_class` - (Required, String) The class of storage used to store the object.
 Only `WARM` and `COLD` are supported.

+The `abort_incomplete_multipart_upload` object supports the following

+* `days` - (Required, Int) Specifies the number of days since the initiation of an incomplete multipart upload that OBS will wait before deleting the not merged parts (fragments) of the upload.
+  The valid value ranges from 1 to 2,147,483,647.

 ## Attribute Reference